Interpol elects United Arab Emirates official as president

 “It’s an honor to have been elected to serve as the next president of Interpol," the global police agency quoted al-Raisi as saying.

 The vote for president was being closely watched since the first-ever Chinese president of the body, Meng Hongwei, vanished midway through his four-year term on a return trip to China in 2018.
-It subsequently emerged that he had been detained, accused of bribery and other alleged crimes.
+It subsequently emerged that he had been detained and accused of bribery and other alleged crimes.

+Meanwhile, Hu Binchen, an official at China’s ministry of public security, was elected to join Interpol’s executive committee as a delegate from Asia.
+Hu was backed by China’s government, which is suspected of using the global police body to hunt down exiled dissidents and of disappearing its citizens.

 Al-Raisi is accused of torture and has criminal complaints against him in five countries, including in France, where Interpol has its headquarters, and in Turkey, where the election was held.

-His election drew angry responses from two Britons who filed the complaints.
+His election was met with joy in the UAE but drew angry responses from two Britons who filed the complaints.

 “This is a sad day for international justice and global policing,” said Matthew Hedges, a British doctoral student who was imprisoned in the UAE for nearly seven months in 2018 on spying charges.